Skip to main content

 The GLTF post processor copies objects in the input gltf json field as necessary to avoid modifying the input JSON, but does not do a deep copy on sub-objects that do not need to be modified.

-General Post Processing
+Post Processing Summary

 Replace indices with references